-Review of regulatory compliance oversight requirements for any organization can be a great refresher for the C-Suite and a reminder to better understand the purpose of, and requirement to implement, a robust third party risk oversight program.
+Review of regulatory compliance oversight requirements for any organization can be a necessary reminder for the C-Suite and a reminder to better understand the purpose of, and requirement to implement, a robust third party risk oversight program.

-The C-level executive needs to understand that while services and processes may be outsourced, the ultimate risk of engaging a vendor remains with the organization receiving that service.
-Think of the risk as an anchor or simply a cost of doing business.
+The C-Suite must fully understand that while products and services may be outsourced, in the end, the risk of using a third party for a product/service remains with the organization receiving that product/service.
+Think of the risk as a cost of doing business with the third party vendor.

-Third party risk management should be viewed as the version 2.0 where all facets of vendor strategy come together.
-The risk in third party risk management is an ever-present risk, not just to the end consumer but for your overall brand and business model.
+Third party risk management should be viewed as the version 2.0 where all aspects of vendor strategy come together.
+The risk in third party risk management is constant.

-Third party vendors are now deeply intertwined within a financial operation.
-This is evidenced by the numerous data breaches in years past where the name recognition of the organization which experienced the data breach is easily referenced despite such breaches being traced back to a third or fourth party.
+Third party vendors are now deeply intertwined within operations.
+This is evidenced by the many data breaches as of recently, which are happening to a third or fourth party vendor but then also impacting the organization’s reputation.
 Reputational risk is measured in time and money and both are valuable resources.

 Purpose of the Third Party Risk Manager

-As internal compliance and risk managers prepare for their own examinations with regulators, the purpose of the third party risk manager is to apply a similar approach to the vendors which process or have access to consumer non-public information.
+As it’s common for internal compliance and vendor risk managers to get ready for their regulatory examinations, the purpose of the third party risk manager must apply a similar approach to the vendors which process or have access to customer non-public information.

 Keep in mind, in reviewing the organization, an examiner’s interest is in protecting customers and ensuring that organization is adhering to and working within all federal consumer protection laws.
 It’s this framework that boils down the importance of your organization’s compliance framework and overall business operations.